rafaelrubo/lithofaciesclassification/README.md

 These are the authors:
 Rafael Andrello Rubo - rafael.rubo@petrobras.com.br
-Mateus Fontana Michelon
+Mateus Fontana Michelon - mateus.michelon@petrobras.com.br
-Cleyton de Carvalho Carneiro
+Cleyton de Carvalho Carneiro - cleytoncarneiro@usp.br

 The codes have not yet been published due to undergoing authorization procedures.
 If you are the editor or a reviewer for the journal, I would ask you to access the codes using the following links and password provided in the manuscript: